HPS Biomass Gasification Power Plant

 The Husk Power Systems technology is a 25 – 100 kW biomass gasifier that converts residual biomass to energy through pyrolysis and combustion of volatile gases.
 Husk Power Systems targets the agro-processing communities in the state of Bihar, India who process significant quantities of rice.

 Husk Power Systems is located in Patna, Bihar, India.
+A video about the company’s business.

 There are a number of similar systems on the market by TinyTech Plants, India; DESI Power (NETPRO biomass power plant); Mali Biocarburant SA (biodiesel plant) and Simgas, Tanzania & TNO.
 At Rs.
 2.20 per watt (4.4 U.S. cents), the company’s rates are among the cheapest across the globe per kW/h.